Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: Comparative Experimental Results

 To further investigate whether upsampling long-tail concepts can improve the performance of low-frequency classes.
 We further evaluate DynamiCS on the long tail dataset, which is \textit{Let It Wag!}~\cite{udandarao2024no}, as shown in Table~\ref{tab:imagenet_other_methods} demonstrates that DynamiCS can substantially enhance the long-tail performance, thereby contributing to the model's overall performance.

-DynamiCS-1.28B pre-trained on LAION-400M outperforms the baseline model RECLIP by 6.1\% and CLIPA by 5.7\% on the \textit{Let It Wag!} dataset, while maintaining comparable performance on ImageNet and using only about 50\% of the total samples seen and 60\% GPU-hours.
+DynamiCS-1.28B pre-trained on LAION-400M outperforms the baseline model RECLIP by 6.1\% and CLIPA by 5.7\% on the \textit{Let It Wag!} dataset, while maintaining comparable performance on ImageNet and using only about 50\% of the total samples seen and 60\% GPU hours.
 Furthermore, DynamiCS-0.64B pre-trained on DataComp-DFN substantially outperforms the DataComp (Image-based $\cap$ CLIP score) filtering methods that are pre-trained on the DataComp dataset by 12.8\%.
-DynamiCS-0.64B also outperforms HQ-CLIP by 8.3\% on the long-tail dataset with only 40\% samples seen and 6\% GPU-hours.
+DynamiCS-0.64B also outperforms HQ-CLIP by 8.3\% on the long-tail dataset with only 20\% samples seen and 3.6\% GPU hours.
 Overall, DynamiCS boosts long-tail performance at far lower training cost, outperforming large-scale models and baselines by a wide margin.